davibortolotti/starwarsapi/readme.md

 ```
 curl -X POST 'localhost:5000/planets' -d 'name=Dagobah&terrain=swamp&climate=murky'
 ```
-The id is automatically generated, and the appearance attribute is fetched from the SWAPI, if the planet is found in their database through the name attribute you used.
+The id is automatically generated, and the appearances attribute is fetched in the SWAPI, if the planet is found in their database through the name attribute you used.

 ---